grahamhaug/LarionovLabComputationalScripts/TACC_Frontera/README.md

-Scripts for working on TACC's Frontera
+Bash scripts for working on TACC's Frontera

 ### alii.env
 - Defines env variables for each of the scripts so that they can be called by one another
 - Edit it to reflect your local environment (point it at your 'home/whatever/scripts' directory)
 - Save the file in your /scripts directory

 ### Place pLog, pSI, pDiag, pXYZ, pTime, and pPool into your /scripts directory
 - use 'chmod 755 pLog' and etc. to make each script executable (do this from /scripts directory)